Chrysippus: Syllogistic

 Chrysippus developed a syllogistic or system of deduction in which he made use of five types of basic arguments or argument forms called indemonstrable syllogisms, which played the role of axioms, and four inference rules, called themata by means of which complex syllogisms could be reduced to these axioms.
 The forms of the five indemonstrables were:

-Of the four inference rules, only two survived.
+Of the four inference rules (themata, θέματα), only two survived.
 One, the so-called first thema, was a rule of antilogism.
 The other, the third thema, was a cut rule by which chain syllogisms could be reduced to simple syllogisms.
 The purpose of Stoic syllogistic was not merely to create a formal system.
 It was also understood as the study of the operations of reason, the divine reason (logos) which governs the universe, of which human beings are a part.
 The goal was to find valid rules of inference and forms of proof to help people find their way in life.

 According to Sextus Empiricus, Chrysippus held that dogs use disjunctive syllogism, such as when using scent to pick which path to run down.
 This was in contrast to a tradition since Aristotle, who saw reasoning (and reasoning deductively) as man's defining aspect.

 Other logical work

 Chrysippus analyzed speech and the handling of names and terms.
 He also devoted much effort in refuting fallacies and paradoxes.
-According to Diogenes Laërtius, Chrysippus wrote twelve works in 23 books on the Liar paradox; seven works in 17 books on amphiboly; and another nine works in 26 books on other conundrums.
+According to Diogenes Laërtius, Chrysippus wrote twelve works in 23 books on the liar paradox; seven works in 17 books on amphiboly; and another nine works in 26 books on other conundrums.
 In all, 28 works or 66 books were given over to puzzles or paradoxes.

 Chrysippus is the first Stoic for whom the third of the four Stoic categories, i.e. the category somehow disposed is attested.
 In the surviving evidence, Chrysippus frequently makes use of the categories of substance and quality, but makes little use of the other two Stoic categories (somehow disposed and somehow disposed in relation to something).
 It is not clear whether the categories had any special significance for Chrysippus, and a clear doctrine of categories may be the work of later Stoics.